hilgers-lab/SpliceFlow/README.md

   Initial Release 0.1.0

   Release date: Xth X 202X
-  This release corresponds to the LASER version used by [Alfonso-Gonzalez et al. 202X]()
+  This release corresponds to the SpliceFlow version used by [Alfonso-Gonzalez et al. 202X]()

   ## Contact